Thank you for your interest in WKU Pre-SLP!

-The Pre-SLP program is entirely Web-based (requiring no visits to campus) and is offered sequentially, leading to completion in four semesters.
-There are 8 prerequisite courses required for admission to the WKU Master's degree program, for a total of 24 credits.
+The Pre-SLP program is entirely Web-based (all courses are online and require no visits to campus) and is offered sequentially, leading to completion in four semesters.
+It offers the 8 prerequisite courses required for admission to the WKU Master's degree program, for a total of 24 credits.
 CD 290 Observation is offered as an optional Pass/Fail course for one credit.

 A cohort will begin each summer, with the following course sequence: